a-asen/PSY-3006-Visualization/Exam/final_report.md

 deeper into the efficacy of circle plots, the focus shifts to visualizing the sleep times of participants in a sleep experiment.

-[Exercise 1 report](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex1/report/Circle%20plot%20-%20seasonal%20sleep.md).
+The report for exercise 1 can be found [here](https://github.com/a-asen/PSY-3006-Visualization/blob/main/ex1/report/Circle%20plot%20-%20seasonal%20sleep.md).
 Final figure can be seen below:

 ![](final_report_files/figure-commonmark/unnamed-chunk-2-1.png)